jkibe/recipes/content/menus/march-2023/index.md

 Once the vent hood went in, I took the opportunity to [stir fry](/recipes/lemongrass-chicken) for the first time in almost a year.
 Here again I'm still getting used to my new kitchen.
 The power of my new cooktop is really something else.
 To the extent that even when doing a stir fry, I couldn't use the highest power level without risking burning the food.
 Perhaps next month when I've got a better handle on it, I'll post some photos.
 Scrambling around so much trying to figure out my new environment, I didn't have the presence of mind to get out my camera.

 I got somewhat frustrated struggling with the tourte auvergnate.
 It's a very finicky loaf of bread with so little gluten to support itself.
 I need to find a new source for rye flour as well.
-For my usual occasional needs, I haven't minded paying the absurd price my local Whole Foods exacts for a dinky one-pound bag.
+For my usual occasional needs, I haven't minded paying the absurd price my local Whole Foods extracts for a dinky one-pound bag.
 When you need most of the $5 bag for one loaf of bread that probably won't quite work, it feels wrong.

 Faced with that, I started exploring the world of more traditional sourdough breads.
 Nothing was photogenic enough to share, though I got the flavor right on my first try.
 I suspect I need to actually buy a set of proving baskets and perhaps be a little more patient.